CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 2. Choose whether you're integrating with GitHub.com or GitHub Enterprise Server
 3. Next choose Personal Access Token
 4. Enter your personal access token
+5. Choose registration level for the runners
-5. Click the Setup button
+6. Click the Setup button

 #### Manually

 1. Open the URL in `github.auth.secretUrl` from `status.json` and edit the secret value
 2. If you're using a self-hosted GitHub instance, put its domain in `domain` (e.g. `github.mycompany.com`)
 3. Put the generated token in `personalAuthToken` (**not** `personalAccessToken`)
+4. If using organization level registration, add `runnerLevel` with `org` as the value (it defaults to `repo`)
-4. Ignore all other values
+5. Ignore all other values

 ### Setup Webhook